VfM support: Saving Lives in Sierra Leone (SLiSL) programme

 Sierra LeoneThe Project

-LAMP is currently working with Montrose International on the Saving Lives in Sierra Leone programme.
-Saving Lives in Sierra Leone Programme (SLiSL) is a 5-year £150 million programme funded by UK Aid.
-It aims to save women’s and children’s lives by improving the quality, availability, and accessibility of reproductive, maternal, newborn and child health services in one of the poorest countries in the world.
+LAMP worked as a value for money partner with Montrose International on the Saving Lives in Sierra Leone programme.
+Saving Lives in Sierra Leone Programme (SLiSL) was a 5-year £150 million programme funded by UK Aid.
+It aimed to save women’s and children’s lives by improving the quality, availability, and accessibility of reproductive, maternal, newborn and child health services in one of the poorest countries in the world.

-A consortium of partners, UN and NGO, are working together to implement the different components of the programme which include setting national priorities, district management and service delivery, ensuring drug availability, improving Human Resources for Health, Water, Sanitation and Hygiene, and community engagement efforts.
-Montrose International is providing the monitoring, evaluation, learning and review (MELR) services for the programme.
-By March 2021, the programme aims to reduce preventable deaths among women, adolescents, girls and children in Sierra Leone.
+A consortium of partners, UN and NGO, worked together to implement the different components of the programme which include setting national priorities, district management and service delivery, ensuring drug availability, improving Human Resources for Health, Water, Sanitation and Hygiene, and community engagement efforts.
+Montrose International provided the monitoring, evaluation, learning and review (MELR) services for the programme.

 Impact